knowledgeboard/knowledgeboard.github.io/templates/blog.md

 ### 2024-07-24 00:56

 Well, sucky day.
-Work was alright, but we are having troubles with 🦆❤️  because of my weekend trip.
+Work was alright, showing the tdms2root to Ilaria - have some changes to be done, but we are having troubles with 🦆❤️  because of my weekend trip.
 My mistakes, hopefully still able to make it better.

 Did a workout later.
 Went for a fine back day.
 I feel my back a little from the deadlifts, but nothing bad, mostly just fatigue.
 Feels like the exercise I've